onedata/onedata-documentation/doc/administering_onedata/oneprovider_tutorial.md

        # Certificate of public certificate signing authority (same as above)
        - "/opt/onedata/oneprovider/certs/cacert.pem:/etc/op_worker/cacerts/cacert.pem"
     # Expose the necessary ports from Oneprovider container to the host
+    # This section can be commented when using host mode networking
     ports:
       - "53:53"
       - "53:53/udp"